kyarova/green_products/README.md

 # Green Product Classifier

 This project classifies Amazon product listings as **Green**, **Not Green**, or **Unsure**, based on product titles and descriptions.
-The goal is to identify eco-friendly products and uncover ambiguous or misleading sustainability claims.
+The goal is to identify eco-friendly products and inform customers about greener product choice.

 ---

 ## Project Objective

 Build a lightweight text classifier to help distinguish between green and non-green consumer products, using simple text-based features and an iterative, keyword-driven approach.

+---

+## Future Vision

+This model can be deployed as a browser extension to inform customers whether products are green or non-green, raising awareness and encouraging eco-friendly purchases.
+The ultimate goal is a recommender system that suggests green alternatives when customers browse non-green products.

 ---